 Netflix's 'Okja' Teaser Offers First Glimpse of Mystery Animal and Tilda Swinton in Character

-Directed by Bong Joon Ho and also starring Jake Gyllenhaal, Paul Dano and Lily Collins, the film will be released globally in June.
+The film — directed by Bong Joon-ho and starring Jake Gyllenhaal, Paul Dano and Lily Collins — will be released globally in June.

-The film is about a young girl who lives in the deep woods of South Korea's mountainous Gangwon Province with a "massive animal" named Okja who does everything in her power to find her best friend when Okja disappears.
+The film is about a young girl who lives in the deep woods of South Korea's mountainous Gangwon province with a "massive animal" named Okja.
+She does everything in her power to find her best friend when Okja disappears.

-Okja attracted much interest around the mysterious titular character, and the newly released clip features a glimpse of a large, brown-eyed creature with elephant-like skin and a description in Korean that it is 'somewhere between human and animal.'
-Oscar winner Erik-Jan de Boer (Life of Pi) is supervising the visual effects of the $50 million film.
+Okja attracted great interest around the mysterious titular character, and the newly released clip features a glimpse of a large, brown-eyed creature with elephant-like skin and a description in Korean that it is "somewhere between human and animal."
+Oscar winner Erik-Jan De Boer (Life of Pi) is supervising the visual effects of the $50 million film.

-"I want to show the beauty that can exist between man and animal, and also the horror between them," the South Korean director previously said about his first project with Netflix studios.
+"I want to show the beauty that can exist between animals and humans, and also the horror between them," the South Korean director previously said about his first project with Netflix studios.